Wrongfully Accused

 Wrongfully Accused is a 1998 parody film written, produced and directed by Pat Proft and starring Leslie Nielsen as a man who has been framed for murder and desperately attempts to expose the true culprits.
 The film is a parody of the 1993 film The Fugitive, and also parodies numerous other films.
+Wrongfully Accused was released by Constantin Film in Germany on July 23, 1998 and by Warner Bros. in the United States on August 21, 1998 to negative reviews from critics while grossing $9.64 million.